blipk/Bowser/README.md

 Open Bowser from your desktop environments application menu, here you can create and manage rules.<br/>

-Use the Settings menu to: enable/disable Bowser, set the default web browser for links without rules or rescan for installed web browsers.<br/>
+Use the Settings menu to: enable/disable Bowser, set the default web browser for links without rules, or rescan for installed web browsers.<br/>

 Use the File menu to export or import your rules and configuration from files for backup.
 Use the Help menu to find this readme.<br/>